Why Porches Can Be a Problem

 Go stand on your front porch and look down at the floor in front of your front door.
 Notice how it is a few inches below the house floor and you need to step up 2 or 3 inches up from the porch floor to get into the house.
 This is because you have two floors independent of each other.
 The porch has a floor, and the main house has a floor.
 Oftentimes there is foundation under the front of the porch, but no foundation under the front of the house floor.
 Where the porch joins the house, we will find posts supporting both the house floor and porch floor and no foundation.
 Posts readily tip over in earthquakes and this is a serious weakness.

 It is an engineering principle that shear walls must be built on all four side of a house as is required by FEMA P-1100, Appendix Chapter A3, Standard Plan A, and all the other seismic retrofit guidelines.
 Many contractors do not understand that building a shear wall under the front of the porch does nothing to protect the house.
 We have seen contractors do this many times.

-In these cases there is no other solution other than add foundation under the front of the house and attach the floor to a new shear wall.
-It is easy to put in a new foundation on either side of the new foundation so we do this as a matter of cours.
+In these cases, there is no other solution other than add foundation under the front of the house and attach the floor to a new shear wall.
+It is easy to put in a new foundation on either side of the new foundation.

 Here is an example where the foundation followed the front of the porch.
 For some reason this is almost exclusively found in homes that have porches that span the full width of the house.